-Programming for Humanities and Social Sciences (6 ec)
+Introduction to Python for Humanities and Social Sciences (6 ec)

 Students and scholars in the humanities generally rely on prefabricated applications to do their research.
 Creating your own research tools allows for more flexibility and more control over your data and queries.
 Python is the coding language widely used in the Humanities and Social Sciences.

-Internship: Digital Humanities and Social Analytics in Practice (6 ec)
+Digital Humanities and Social Analytics in Practice (6 ec)

-Through an intensive internship at an ongoing research project of their own choice, students put their new theoretical knowledge and skills into practice.
-The students will be guided by a tutor from VU and one cultural heritage professional.
+Through an intensive internship at an ongoing research project of their own choice, students will put their new theoretical knowledge and skills into practice.
+The students will be guided by a tutor from VU Amsterdam and one cultural heritage professional.

 For specific information about each course, please visit our study guide.

 The minor Digital Humanities and Social Analytics is an interdisciplinary minor, welcoming especially computer science students, social and political science students and humanities students of all disciplines.
-All courses are taught in English and focus on collaboration and project-based learning.
+All courses are taught in English and focus on interdisciplinary collaboration and project-based learning.

 The minor in Digital Humanities and Social Analytics is a university minor, which means that you do not need permission from your own Exam Committee.
-For information about the application procedure, please visit this page.

 For UvA students / Other students

-Humanity students do not need preliminary computational skills but will enhance their career opportunities by:
+Humanity students do not need preliminary computational skills, but will enhance their career opportunities by:

 Social Science students will realize that social behaviour (searching, shopping, traveling, dining, dating, discussing politics, social networking) increasingly can be studied through digital data.
 This minor gives them the opportunity to: